EVMotorMagnets logoEV Motor Magnets

 TopicCurrent evidence statusMinimum next step

-Rotor magnet material history on rebuilt vintage unitsMany field units are rebuilt with unknown aftermarket rotor provenance, and open sources rarely include traceable material data.Treat unknown rotor provenance as a confidence downgrade and require visual plus clearance inspection before restart.
+Rotor magnet material and adhesive history on rebuilt vintage unitsMany field units are rebuilt with unknown aftermarket rotor provenance, and open sources rarely include traceable material data.Treat unknown rotor provenance as a confidence downgrade and require visual plus clearance inspection before restart.

-SERP intent patterns (April 11, 2026)
+SERP intent patterns (April 20, 2026)

 This table documents why the page is built as a single-URL hybrid, not split pages.